Cloud providers increasingly jumping into gaming market

 “Competitive differentiation in the next wave of cloud gaming services will be focused on two key areas: cloud infrastructure and content,” says IHS Markit games research and analysis director Piers Harding-Rolls.

 “Microsoft is well positioned in both these critical areas.
-It has ready access to its own Azure cloud data centres situated around the world, plus it has a strong portfolio of content to draw upon, for its upcoming cloud gaming service.”
+It has ready access to its own Azure cloud data centers situated around the world, plus it has a strong portfolio of content to draw upon, for its upcoming cloud gaming service.”

 According to ‘Next Generation Cloud Gaming’, a new report from IHS Markit, there are many types of companies eyeing up the cloud gaming opportunity.
 Like telcos, technology companies, and media companies, cloud service providers want to extend their influence in the games content and service market, which was worth $128 billion in 2018.